 Now, you’re left there standing with chicken on hand wondering what’s the safest way to defrost frozen chicken?
 You’re not alone.
 I get this question all the time!

-With the popularity of these healthy chicken dinner ideas, comes an immediate need for chicken to use and cook!
-And, depending on the amount of time you have, here are 3 ways to defrost chicken quickly and safely.
+With the popularity of these healthy chicken dinner ideas, comes an immediate need to use and cook chicken!
+And, depending on the amount of time you have, here are 3 safe and USDA-approved ways to defrost chicken that work more quickly than letting them thaw in the fridge overnight.

 If the “what should I make for dinner” is something that you think about night after night, consider the MOMables’ Weekly Meal Plans.